Thomas Erskine, 1st Earl of Kellie: At court in England

 Thomas Erskine travelled with James to England when James ascended the English throne in 1603.
 Lady Anne Clifford described a visit to the king at Theobalds in May 1603, noting that the fashion of the court had changed, "we were all lowzy by sittinge in Sir Thomas Erskin's chamber."
 The French ambassador the Marquis de Rosny identified Erskine as an influential courtier, and gave him a hatbadge or enseigne in the form of a gold heart set with diamonds.

+According to the Marquis de Rosny, Erskine was a member of a conspicuous bedchamber faction at court which included the Earl of Mar and Edward Bruce.
+The Duke of Lennox and his followers formed a separate Scottish group and envied the influence of the bedchamber Scots.

 Erskine was made Captain of the Guard (1603–1617), Groom of the Stool in 1604, and created Viscount Fenton (or Fentoun) in 1606.
-On 10 August 1604, when King James was away from London at the hunt, he sent Erskine from Bletsoe to greet the Spanish ambassador, Juan Fernández de Velasco y Tovar, 5th Duke of Frías, Constable of Castile, and apologize for his absence.
+On 10 August 1604, when King James was away from London at the hunt, he sent Erskine from Bletsoe to greet the Spanish ambassador, Juan Fernández de Velasco y Tovar, 5th Duke of Frías, Constable of Castile, and apologise for his absence.

 Erskine wrote frequently to the Earl of Mar in Scotland with political and court news.
 He described Anne of Denmark's nosebleed at Oatlands in September 1604, which lasted a day, the "first 12 hours in such abundance as you would not believe".
 In June 1612 he described efforts to reduce the costs of the royal households:There is much pain taken to draw his Majesty's estate in a right form; the expense is so great and so much more than the receipt, that his Majesty will be forced to retrench both in his own house, the Queen's, and the Prince his house, and this they go about presently.
 How it shall please women and young folks as yet I can say any thing.